phts/RC/driver/README.md

 ## Install

-To support mouse actions by [robotjs](https://www.npmjs.com/package/robotjs) you have to install build tools.
-However this is not required for the whole application &mdash;
-if mouse actions are not needed then this step is not needed as well.
+To support keyboard and mouse actions by [robotjs](https://www.npmjs.com/package/robotjs) you have to install build tools first.
+However it is not required for the whole application &mdash; if you don't use keyboard/mouse actions then this step is not needed as well.

 - Windows